OfficialSahil548k/sahil-Sample/README.md

 # sahil-Sample
-This is the sample repo for this account.
+This is the sample repo for Git & GitHub.